ml-for-nlp/SVMs/README.md

-### Inspecting support vectors
+### Inspecting the number of support vectors

 Run the classifier with different kernels and notice the difference in number of support vectors selected by the classifier (that is the *nSV* value in the output).
 What do you conclude?

-Check out the documents for a few support vectors.
+### Understanding the effect of class distribution

+Try and play with the number of documents you use for training in each class.
 What do you notice?
+Is that what you expected?

 ### Understanding your feature set

 What are your results like?
 Too bad?
 Too good?
 Go and look at your feature set in *data/vocab_file.txt*.
 Is everything as it should be?

 What happens when you change the number of features in *output\_top\_tf\_idfs.py*?
 Do you now see why you are getting the kind of results you're seeing?
+Pay attention to your *recall* (the number of 'retained documents' at the end of running *mk_doc_vectors*, which shows the proportion of the dataset for which a vector could be built using the features at our disposal.

 Change your feature set to have more sensible results...
 You can split the work between yourselves and implement / test different possible ideas.

-### Understanding the effect of class distribution

-Try and play with the number of documents you use for training in each class.
-What do you notice?
-Is there a correlation between how balanced the training data is and how close the topics are?